 Categories closely related to appearance, such as clothing, beauty, and shoes, make up for nearly 50% of the consumption of Gen Z in e-commerce.
 Skincare consumption has moved forward by almost 10 years.
 Nearly 40% of Gen Z started buying skincare at 16-18 years old, versus 23-25 years old in post-90’s and after 25 years old in post-85’s.
 At the same time, Gen Z’s spending on skincare products has been rising year on year, and the growth has only accelerated.

 6. Pet economy

-Pets bring an irreplaceable sense of companionship to Gen Z. They are not only friends, but also family members.
+Pets bring an irreplaceable sense of companionship to Gen Z in China.
+They are not only friends, but also family members.
 In recent years, the number of Gen Z pet owners and their spending on pet-related products have increased year on year.
-Gen Z pet owners not only maintain their own wellbeing, but also pay special attention to the health conditions of their pets.
+Chinese pet owners, especially Gen Z, not only maintain their own well-being, but also pay special attention to the health conditions of their pets.
 Pet medical care (23%) has become the second largest expenditure on the overall pet consumption following pet food (34%).

 7. Lazy economy

 The consumption of lazy products on Taobao increased by 82% year-on-year in 2020.
 Most Gen Z are too lazy to cook, so fast food became the best alternative for them.
 However, ordinary instant noodles are no longer enough to meet the needs of the increasingly sophisticated Gen Z and their pursuit of quality life.
 For instance, self-heating hot pot brand, Zihaiguo, was officially launched in 2018 and targeted Gen Z as their key customers.
 The brand achieved over 100 million RMB in GMV after 9 months and over 500 million RMB in GMV in 2019.

 Gen Z gradually dominates the consumer market, and the fight for Gen Z has become an important battle for brand development today.